Finding your examination hall

 Notes for those sitting adapted examinations

 Students receiving educational support generally sit exams in the same building as ordinary examinations.
-You will be notified of the precise examination hall in an email from the Examination Administration Office, three or four days before each exam.
+You will be notified of the precise examination hall and what exam time you will have, in an email from the Examination Administration Office, three or four days before each exam.
 If you are unsure where to go, you can always consult the examination reception for ordinary examinations.
-You can find the ordinary examination halls on the “Find examination hall” notice below.
 Once you are there, the invigilators will know what support you need and will give you the appropriate assistance.